godwokenrises/godwoken-web3/docs/compatibility.md

 ### Signing Transaction Only Support EIP155

-[EIP155](https://eips.ethereum.org/EIPS/eip-155) add the chainId for simple replay attack protection. currently we only support EIP155 signing scheme.
+[EIP155](https://eips.ethereum.org/EIPS/eip-155) add the chainId for simple replay attack protection.
+Currently we only support EIP155 signing scheme.

 ### Result

-use outdated ethereum toolchain like `truffle-hdwallet-provider` to send transaction will result failed.
+Using outdated Ethereum toolchain like `truffle-hdwallet-provider` to send transaction will result in failure.

 issue: #238